Skip to content

 Auswandern Costa Rica

-Costa Rica is a popular tourist destination in Central America between Panama and Nicaragua.
+Costa Rica is a popular tourist destination between Panama and Nicaragua in Central America.
 It convinces its visitors & immigrants with its fascinating beaches and lush tropical forests, symbolizing Costa Rica’s wealth.
 They are home to an incomparable variety of flora and fauna.
 But the inhabitants are also amicable.
 In 2021, 418 Germans officially left their home country to make a new start in Costa Rica.(6)

 However, the country did not make it into the international ranking of Internations.
 However, the platform offers a contact to a multinational expat community in Costa Rica: Click here for the community